Purse belonging to missing Jastine Valdez found at Dublin golf club as suspected abductor shot dead

 Informed sources said while there was still hope the 24-year-old student from the Philippines would be found alive, that hope was now diminishing.

+Hennessy was due before the courts next month to face serious drink-driving charges, it emerged on Monday.

-The 40-year-old married father of two was shot dead by a Garda member at the Cherrywood Industrial Estate last evening.
+The 40-year-old married father-of-two was shot dead by a garda at the Cherrywood Industrial Estate last evening.

+Hennessy was charged with driving while drunk, crashing into other vehicles and leaving the scene.
+He had been granted bail by the courts in relation to those charges.

+When he was a younger man, Hennessy was convicted of abusive behaviour while intoxicated in a public place.
+He also has a conviction for possession of cannabis in Dublin city centre.
+Both convictions date back to the late 1990s.

-The Irish Times understands the Garda has used technical information from electronic devices in the black Nissan Qashqai Hennessy was driving to help pinpoint where he was during a crucial 26-hour period he was unaccounted for over the weekend.
+The Irish Times understands gardaí used technical information from electronic devices in the black Nissan Qashqai Hennessy was driving to help pinpoint where he was during a crucial 26-hour period he was unaccounted for over the weekend.

 And having established where the vehicle was between Saturday evening and last night, an area in Rathmichael, south Co Dublin, has now been selected as the main search site.